Measurement of Economic Performance and Social Progress › Work programme

-A workshop on "Inequality of Opportunity", sponsored by the Calouste Gulbenkian Foundation, will be held in Paris, France on 14 January 2015.
+A workshop on "Inequality of Opportunity", sponsored by the Calouste Gulbenkian Foundation, was held in Paris, France on 14 January 2015.

 The focus will be on reviewing recent OECD and US National Academy of Science reports on measuring subjective well-being; constructing a dashboard of subjective well-being indicators; pursuing research on the correlates of subjective well-being; and working on policy uses of subjective well-being.

 A workshop on "Multidimensional Subjective Well-Being", was organised in collaboration with the International Herbert A. Simon Society and Collegio Carlo Alberto, and with the support of Compagnia di San Paolo, in Turin, Italy on 30-31 October 2014.

 Work will focus on achieving greater clarity on the advantages and limitations of the “Capital Approach” in measuring sustainability.
 Work will also be undertaken in the areas of environmental capital, human capital, social capital and economic capital.

 A workshop on "Intra-generational and Inter-generational Sustainability", hosted by Einaudi Institute for Economics and Finance and the Bank of Italy, and sponsored by SAS, was held on 22-23 September 2014 in Rome, Italy.